defany/telego-questions/README.md

 # Telego-questions
-## This package provides a question middlewares that helps to handle users answers on questions
+## This package provides a question middleware that helps to handle users answers on questions

 ### Usage:
 ```go